-IAS 1 Presentation of Financial Statements ("IAS 1") was amended by the IASB in June 2011 in order to align the presentation of items in other comprehensive income with US GAAP standards.
-Items in other comprehensive income will be required to be presented in two categories: items that will be reclassified into profit or loss and those that will not be reclassified.
+IAS 1 - Presentation of Financial Statements ("IAS 1") was amended by the IASB in June 2011.
+As a result of the amendment, items in other comprehensive income are required to be presented in two categories: items that will be reclassified into profit or loss and those that will not be reclassified.
 The flexibility to present a statement of comprehensive income as one statement or two separate statements of profit and loss and other comprehensive income remains unchanged.
-The amendments to IAS 1 are effective for annual periods beginning on or after July 1, 2012.
-The Company has not yet determined the impact of the amendments to IAS 1 on its financial statements.
+At April 1, 2013, the Company adopted this pronouncement and there was no material impact on the Company's financial statements.